Meet the Team

 She is an Assistant Professor of Education at Molloy University, where her research focuses on urban im/migrant education in the U.S. context as it relates to school leadership, institutional culture, and the politics of language learning.
 Her work appears in scholarly journals including Harvard Educational Review, Anthropology & Education Quarterly, Leadership and Policy in Schools, and Equity & Excellence in Education.
 She is a former high school science teacher.

-A 2023 Cornell University graduate in urban and regional studies with a double minor in education and policy analysis and management, Ayana is an advisory board member.
+• A 2023 Cornell University graduate in urban and regional studies with a double minor in education and policy analysis and management, Ayana is a MAP Engagement Coordinator at the Center for Justice Innovation.

 She began organizing for equitable education in New York City schools in 2018 through Teens Take Charge, leading press communications and initiatives for the organization’s Enrollment Equity Campaign.
 She continues her advocacy at the local and federal levels as the Storytelling Programs Coordinator for Student Voice where she trains students in journalism, consults with firms on institutionalizing youth voice at their organization, and leads campaigns such as Next Up NYC.
 In her free time, she enjoys watching anime, playing video games, and video chatting with her younger sisters and lizards.